20 Jun How to succeed at salary negotiation

 Recruitment agencies will generally be a good source of information.
 Some publish salary benchmarking data which you can download, in exchange for your email address.
 Michael Page, Hays and Robert Walters are some of the international agencies that offer this.
 However, some smaller agencies do this too so make sure you find out about your local agencies.

 Depending on the relationship, you could ask your network, particularly any other ex-military who have already transitioned into the sector.
 Whilst talking about money is up there with religion, Brexit and IndyRef in terms of uncomfortable topics, you may find some are willing to share that with you.

 Typical salary negotiation strategy suggests that you shouldn’t be the first to put a price/value/number down.
 Instead, you should try to get the other party to reveal their position first.
-To do this, you could ask for salary banding before applying, ideally via a telephone call to the organisation.
+To do this, you could ask for salary banding before applying, perhaps via a call to the organisation and/or hiring manager.
 Then you have a start point and can assess whether it’s worth you continuing to apply.

 Excerpts from this article first appeared in Feb 2020 issue of Pathfinder Magazine.